jbx-protocol/juice-docs/docs/dev/extensions/juice-721-delegate/jbtiered721delegate.md

 ### _packedPricingContext

-Info that contextualized the pricing of tiers, packed into a uint256.
+Info that contextualizes the pricing of tiers, packed into a uint256: currency in bits 0-47 (48 bits), pricing decimals in bits 48-95 (48 bits), and prices contract in bits 96-255 (160 bits).

 ```solidity
 uint256 internal _packedPricingContext;